gunjansoral/Hackathon-Submission-Find-My-Restaurant-Application/README.md

 For the application to function correctly, you need to set up the following environment variables.
 Create a .env file in the root directory of the project and add the necessary values:

 dotenv
-Copy code
 PORT=your_listening_port
 MONGODB_URL=your_mongodb_url
-Replace your_google_maps_api_key with your actual Google Maps API key and your_backend_api_url with the URL of your backend API.

 Running the Application
 To start the application locally, run the following command: